TarikLaanaya/unity-solid-refactor-journey/Docs/player-item-state.md

 }
 ```

-Now I have two handy methods: `ClearItem()` and `SetItem()` which allow me to easily manage inventory
+Now I have two handy methods: `ClearItem()` and `SetItem()` which make managing the player’s inventory significantly cleaner and more intuitive.

 ---

 ## 📝 Final Notes

-This represents the ***Single Responsibility*** principle from the SOLID design principles.
+This refactor highlights the ***Single Responsibility Principle*** from the SOLID design principles.
 Making sure that no one script is pulling all the strings.
-By separating my code into the `PlayerItemState` script, If I wanted to make a change to the inventory behavior I would
+By offloading inventory responsibility to a single script, I’ve made the system:

+- Easier to update

+- Easier to read

+- Easier to reuse

-only have to edit that one script.
-This also means I have less work to do regarding copying and pasting code.
-The final benefit is the general readability, I genuinely feel as if I've just cleaned my room and have more space to think.
+If I want to tweak inventory behavior in the future, I only need to modify one class.
+No more duplicated logic or scattered inventory state.
+I genuinely feel as if I've just cleaned my room and have more space to think.

 > Although currently my code's better off at an artisnal spaghetti competition.
 Lets just say i've cleaned a ***corner*** of my room.